Norm Feuti: Retail

 Tapping into such past experiences, Feuti's daily comic strip Retail was launched on January 1, 2006 by King Features Syndicate.

 Feuti ended Retail on February 23, 2020.

 Gil

 In 2008, Feuti created a second strip, Gil, as a web comic on his website.
 The main character is an eight-year-old boy named Gil who is raised by his single mother Cheryl in a poverty-stricken household.
 Gil also sees his father Frank occasionally, a ne'er-do-well who often offers Gil questionable advice.
 Secondary characters include Gil's friend and confidant Shandra and his antagonist Morgan.
 In 2011, Gil was picked up for syndication by King Features and launched in newspapers on January 2, 2012.
+On January 1, 2023, Feuti announced that the Providence Journal decided to stop carrying the feature at the end of 2022.

 Living in Massachusetts in 2012, Feuti dreamed up Gil ideas while observing his children, along with memories of his own childhood experiences.

 Books

 Feuti's book Pretending You Care: The Retail Employee Handbook (Hyperion, 2007) is a manual for dealing with the problems of working in retail with Retail comic strips serving as illustrations.